 Starting with the front of the Patagonia PowSlayer Jacket are 2 large deep chest pockets that work perfectly for storing small items like an avalanche notebook, snacks, compass and more.
 I would avoid using the front pocket for your cell phone as the frequency has the potential to disrupt your avalanche beacons signal.

-As we go farther down the Patagonia PowSlayer Jacket there are 2 traditional lower pockets, along with a pass holder on the sleeve and 1 internal mesh pocket for when you need to warm things up against your body like extra gloves or a GoPro.
+As we go farther down the Patagonia PowSlayer Jacket there are 2 traditional lower pockets, along with a pass holder on the sleeve and 1 internal mesh pocket for when you need to warm things up against your body like extra gloves or a small GoPro action sports camera.

 The PowSlayer Jacket has 2 zippers that run full length under the arms.
 The only hiccup with this system is if the zippers are too far toward the bottom of the top, the mechanics are tough to reach around and unzip the zippers.
 I found that keeping the zipper tabs in the middle of the arms (near your armpits) offered the easiest access when wearing a backpack.
 Even with the zipper in the middle, it can still be sort of a pain to get too.